SMARTHON/smarthon-docs-zh_TW/docs/smartcity/chapter2.md

-# Chapter 2: [Data visualization] Upload Data to ThingSpeak
+# Chapter 2: Upload Data to ThingSpeak